peschlowp/elasticsearch-mapping-challenge/README.md

 Test your Elasticsearch mapping skills and satisfy the requirements specified by a unit test suite!

+### Scenario

+You will implement search features for an e-mail inbox.
+The project provides domain objects for e-mails, search queries, and search results, as well as a search facade interface defined on these objects.
+Your task is to implement the search facade, backing its indexing and querying capabilities by Elasticsearch and the Java client.
+A unit test suite specifies the search features to implement and serves to test and check your implementation.

 ### Setup

 First of all, clone this repository.
 Then, in the repository root directory, run